ESGF/ESGF-Playground/README.md

 ### STAC OpenAPI Browser

-A STAC OpenAPI browser simulating a **core** ESGF index is available at http://localhost:9010.
+A STAC OpenAPI browser simulating the **East** ESGF index is available at http://localhost:9010.

+A STAC OpenAPI browser simulating the **West** ESGF index is available at http://localhost:9014.

 A STAC OpenAPI browser simulating a **secondary** ESGF index is available at http://localhost:9012.